KeithIMyers/chromiumos-docs/security_severity_guidelines.md

     access the encrypted data of another user (i.e. [crbug.com/764540])
 *   Native code execution via a remote vector
 *   Kernel code execution via a remote vector
-*   A lock screen bypass from the lockscreen
+*   A lock screen bypass from the lock screen

 They are normally assigned priority **Pri-0** and assigned to the current stable milestone (or earliest milestone affected).
 For critical severity